brj44/SpaceVision/README.md

 - Add more user control to the data being passed into the graphs as well as possibly choosing which graphs are displayed

 - Adding a page displaying information from NASA's Exoplanet API

+### Tara
+- Fix aspect ratios with images appearing in search results

+- add ability to see previous APODs on the APOD page

+- add API call to NASA's Earth API and add more function to the Earth page